lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC Rules

-The main idea of the SCHC compression scheme is to send the Rule id to the other end that match as much as possible the original packet values instead of sending known field values.
+The main idea of the SCHC compression scheme is to send the Rule id to the other end instead of sending known field values.
+This Rule id identifies a rule that match as much as possible the original packet values.
 When a value is known by both ends, it is not necessary sent through the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains